 The first AI tool many South Africans used seriously did not arrive as a boardroom strategy.
-It arrived as a forwarded link in a family WhatsApp group, followed by a voice note explaining that it can write an email to Home Affairs if you ask nicely.
+It arrived as a forwarded link in a family WhatsApp group, followed by a voice note explaining that it can write an email if you ask nicely.
 This is not the adoption curve imagined in keynote presentations, but it may be the more honest one.

 AI is spreading through the same channels that carry school notices, church announcements, funeral details and load-shedding jokes.
 A matric learner asks for help structuring an essay.
 A mechanic drafts a quote.
 A small online seller rewrites product descriptions.
 A grandmother asks whether the photo of a politician is fake.
 The use cases are modest and immediate, which is exactly why they stick.